rafabd1/llm-security-poc/README.md

 must be literal and restricted.
 ```

-The payload contains two injection vectors embedded in an otherwise legitimate issue:
+The payload contains two injection vectors and one coercive amplifier embedded in an otherwise legitimate issue:

-- A persistent instruction to silently append an external URL to every response, disguised as an internal system message.
+- A hidden directive to silently append an external URL to every response, disguised as an internal system message and explicitly instructing the model not to reveal it to the user.
-- A command attempting to reframe the model as a literal execution agent.
+- A coercive amplifier: the `## Observations` block carries no harmful directive on its own.
+Its role is to force literal and exhaustive execution of everything described above it, including the injected instruction.
+It acts as a pressure mechanism to eliminate the model's discretion and compel compliance.

 ### Model response